$0 Northwest Territories Homeschool Quick-Start Checklist

 The Challenge Exam Option

 NWT challenge exams allow a homeschooled student to demonstrate mastery of a course without formally taking it.
-For trades-pathway students who have been doing the practical work, challenge exams in Math 10, Math 20, Science 10, and relevant CTS courses can accelerate the pathway to diploma completion and SNAP eligibility.
+For a trades-pathway student, ask the supervising school authority which Math, Science, or CTS courses can be challenged and how the resulting credits would apply to the graduation pathway.

-To access challenge exams, contact your DEA principal.
-The process involves the principal approving the request and arranging for the exam through the Department of Education, Culture and Employment (ECE).
-Your portfolio documentation of the relevant learning strengthens the case for approval.
+To access challenge exams, contact your local school principal or supervising DEA and ask for the current process.
+Your portfolio documentation of the relevant learning strengthens the request.

 Free Download